skerkour/kerkour.com/content/blog/bloom-whats-next.md

 (or <a href="https://matrix.org/blog/index" target="_blank" rel="noopener">matrix</a> or <a href="https://joinmastodon.org/" target="_blank" rel="noopener">Mastodon</a>).

-Bloom's and associated services marks and logos are trademarked.
+Also Bloom's and associated services marks and logos are trademarked.

-Also we have a lot of hacker friends in case somes try to not comply 🙃.
+And finally, we have a lot of hacker friends in case somes try to not comply 🙃.

 ## How will you handle copyright infringements on Bitflow or other services?